Get to Know Us

 - Staff Passes

 Staff passes can be collected from a designated ticket booth at Bullocks Flat during business hours, unless otherwise advised by your Manager, and in consultation with the Ticketing Manager.
+All assigned onboarding activities must be completed before your staff pass can be activated.

 - Purchasing Equipment